 - 1 cup freshly grated Pecorino or Parmigiano-Reggiano cheese plus more for sprinkling

-Start preparing the past first.
+- Start preparing the pasta first.
 You really will need some cooking liquid for the pan so get it going now but this is key: REDUCE cooking time by 3 minutes from what the package directions say.

 - Once the pasta has started cooking in the pot, move on to the rest.

 - Fire up a very large skillet.
 On medium heat, add the oil then sausage.
 Give it 2 minutes to start browning, then grate in the onion.
 (Or dice in very small pieces).
 Continue until meat is cooked through and onions soften, about 5 minutes.
 Remove the meat and onion from the pan, setting it aside.